Tag Archives: kayaking in southern france

 lesvigs

-Soon after Pas de Soucy is the chute or glissade at Les Vignes where a typical indestructable rental brick tends to plough in at the bottom, while an airy inflatable surfs over the pile.
+Soon after Pas de Soucy is the chute or glissade at Les Vignes where a typical indestructible plastic rental brick tends to plough in at the bottom, while an airy inflatable surfs over the pile.
 The missing fourth frame in the pictures below is the blue SoT flipping over.
 ‘Prends pas le photo!’
 No harm done on a 30°C day in sunny France.

 shooters